khusmann/khusmann.github.io/src/data/blog/2026/average-human-one-testicle-ai-alignment.md

 But there's another alignment problem -- one that's easier to overlook because it seems so much more tractable.
 Call it "shallow alignment": the ability for an agent to know and act in accordance with _our_ intents and goals, independent of whether they have deeper ulterior motives.
 Deep alignment is necessary for safety; shallow alignment is necessary for capability.

-For the rest of this post, I want to set deep alignment aside and focus on shallow alignment: the ability of an agent to model _us_, or at least model what we want in a given situation.
+For the rest of this post, I want to set deep alignment aside and focus on shallow alignment: the ability of an agent to model _us_, or at least the ability to predict what we'll likely want in a given situation.
 Most discussions I've encountered acknowledge this is hard, but treat it as an open engineering problem -- something that better architectures or more data will eventually solve.
 I'm not so sure.

 My graduate work was in human development and family studies, where we spent a lot of time thinking about what it means to model and predict human behavior.
 There's an inherent tradeoff when modeling human behavior that's well-known in behavioral science but I haven't seen touched on in discussions about AI -- and I think it's fundamental to the problem of shallow alignment.